-- Forms of Movement: Upon completion of the program students will be able to analyze and explain the form of a movement from a Classical Era piano composition by constructing a diagram of form and demonstrating an intermediate level of skill in harmonic analysis using Roman numerals. - Analyzing Music: Upon completion of the program students will be able to analyze music example recordings based on elements of music including form, style, rhythm, harmony, melody, timbre, texture, and dynamics, with an intermediate level of proficiency. - Performing: Upon completion of the program students will be able to demonstrate intermediate mastery in their performance of two collegiate level pieces from contrasting styles, observing accurate pitches, rhythms, and interpretative markings.
+- Forms of Movement: analyze and explain the form of a movement from a Classical Era piano composition by constructing a diagram of form and demonstrating an intermediate level of skill in harmonic analysis using Roman numerals. - Analyzing Music: analyze music example recordings based on elements of music

+- including form, style, rhythm, harmony, melody, timbre, texture, and dynamics, with an intermediate level of proficiency. - Performing: demonstrate intermediate mastery in their performance of two collegiate level pieces from contrasting styles, observing accurate pitches, rhythms, and interpretative markings.